orfeio/orfeio/rsafd.md

 ```
 docker run -p 8888:8888 -e JUPYTER_LINK_ONLY=1 -v "${env:USERPROFILE}:/workspace/notebooks" ghcr.io/princetonuniversity/rsafd-docker:latest
 ```
-Open the printed URL in your browser to begin working with notebooks.
+Open the printed URL in your browser to begin working with notebooks; see [the README](https://github.com/princetonuniversity/rsafd-docker#rsafd-docker) for further details.

 Follow the manual, conda-based instructions if you prefer a local (non-container) installation or wish to customize at a lower level.

-## Rsafd and Jupyter Notebook
+## Manual Installation

+The manual installation is native to your operating system and based on a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ### macOS